This article pertains to climate change overall, and not only anthropogenic (human caused) global warming.

 An interesting fact about glaciers is that as a water source, they are very resistant to pollution compared to liquid water because ice cannot be penetrated as easily.
 To pollute water, all you need to do is basically throw pollutants into it, the surface of glaciers can be contaminated but almost all of the ice is below the surface.

 Now the opposite is taking place where glaciers are retreating (shrinking) because of climate change/global warming, so the glaciers melt faster than snow accumulates on them.

 Sometimes you have to look a bit more closely to see glaciers like the type in the rectangle above.
 There are many different types, sizes, and shapes of glaciers which can be as small as a football field sized patch or up to 161 km (100 miles) long.

-Permafrost is ground/soil which is perennially frozen for at least two years and it also normally exists at high latitudes and also higher elevations.
+Permafrost is ground/soil which is perennially frozen for at least two years and it also normally exists at high latitudes and higher elevations.
 This section pertains to news I learned from the University of Florida that melting permafrost would contribute significantly to more climate change.
 This is one of the repercussions of climate change that actually accelerates it.

 Note: A high latitude means either far north or far south of the equator (on a map this is how many degrees north or south of the equator), don’t confuse this with elevation which is height above a fixed reference point off the surface of the earth.
 The reference point mentioned is the center of the earth.
 The equator is 0°.
 10° north means 10 degrees above of the equator and 10° south means 10 degrees below the equator.

 Global warming causes disasters and other events which contribute to global warming themselves such as:

 - Drought: Drought is dry weather that causes wildfires which burn trees which contain carbon which then becomes carbon dioxide when burnt to be released into the atmosphere.

 - Climate warming causes permafrost to melt and release the carbon dioxide it contains into the atmosphere.